lemire/fastvalidate-utf-8/README.md

 Most strings online are in unicode using the UTF-8 encoding.
 Validating strings quickly before accepting them is important.

+NOTE: The fastvalidate-utf-8 library is obsolete as of 2022: [please adopt the simdutf library](https://github.com/simdutf/).
+It is much more powerful, faster and better tested.

 ### Want a production-ready function?